Southern Tenant Farmers Union: History

 Agriculture in the south never fully recovered after the overproduction of crops during World War I. Additionally, natural disasters in the 1920s and 1930s prepared an agricultural deterioration in southern states.
 When the Great Depression started, the southern agriculture sector had inherited weak foundations.
 In order to alleviate this sector, the federal government under the Franklin D. Roosevelt Administration, through the New Deal, started economic incentives to reduce the production output of plantations; thereby, decreasing the number of sharecroppers and farmers needed in the fields.

 The implications of the policies from the AAA caused unemployment and the eviction of tenant farmers to rise dramatically.
-Harry Leland Mitchell, a socialist and sharecropper, and Clay East, a gasoline station owner, saw that the federal subsidies went mainly to the plantation owners and left tenant farmers and sharecroppers unemployed without any aid from the federal government.
+Harry Leland Mitchell (better known as H. L. Mitchell), a socialist and sharecropper, and Clay East, a gasoline station owner, realized that the federal subsidies went mainly to the plantation owners and left tenant farmers and sharecroppers unemployed without any aid from the federal government.
 East and Mitchell created the Unemployed League with other farmers in Tyronza, Arkansas, in the Arkansas Delta, to fight the local plantation owners' retention of federal relief payments under the New Deal.
 The Unemployed League was able to distribute this aid among the land workers of Delta; soon after the league disbanded.

 The cause and organization were revived in 1934 when the STFU was created.
 STFU's main goal was to advocate for the distribution of New Deal subsidies from plantation owners to tenant farmers.
 Later on, the leadership of STFU decided to make the union an established collective bargaining organization, similar to the industrial unions in big cities.
 However, it never reached a formal bargaining position because plantation owners used violence and intimidation against the STFU leadership and its members; for instance, the union's president, William H. Stultz, was arrested and threatened with death, and the visiting Director of western Arkansas's Commonwealth College, Lucien Koch, was seized at an STFU meeting, beaten and jailed.

 One of the first actions taken by the union was the filing of a lawsuit against Hiram Norcross.
 This was to ensure that the rights of sharecroppers under the AAA were protected and that they received a share from the government subsidies as the act envisioned.